 It’s not a coincidence that every day countless foreign companies rely on Polish developers to deliver software essential to their bottom line.
 If you haven’t discovered the strengths and charms of Poland yet, we prepared a handy and ever-expanding list of reasons why Poland proves so successful in the world of new technologies.

 The world of software development outsourcing changes rapidly and so does factors that prove critical in competing for the best and most challenging projects.
-Therefore, we have decided to gradually update and modify our list of factors that make Poland a great outsourcing destination.
+Therefore, we have decided to gradually update and modify our list of factors that make Poland a great outsourcing destination to make this article always up to date.
 Wonder why?
 Check the list below!

-Apart from the GDP, Poland was placed on 15th place in “Digital Nation” (being second-highest European country) ranking prepared by Tholons for “Tholons Services Globalization Index 2019”
+Apart from the GDP, Poland maintained 15th place in “Digital Nation” (being second highest European country) ranking prepared by Tholons.

 Polish software developers are among the world’s best and most qualified.
 And there are a few good reasons why they’re so highly sought-after developers in the international market.

 First, they are among the most experienced in the world in terms of prior coding experience at the time they earn their first professional job.
 This is important for all companies that wish to outsource ambitious and challenging software projects to equally determined, detail-oriented, and hungry-for-success team members.
 Additionally, Polish developers are among the youngest in the world to start learning to code – in 2018 Developer Skills Report you can find Poland on 4th place with 7,7% of programmers that start to code at the age of 5-10.

 Therefore it’s no surprise why, according to HackerRank, Polish developers rank 3rd in terms of success at popular programming contests and 5th in TopCoder Country Ranking statistics.
 Of course, what matters here is that they’re happy to use their great skills working on your projects!